 We are always taking applications to reside at the Center.
 If you’re interested in residing at the Center, complete a Residential Application and one of our status will contact you.

 We are fortunate to be able to offer residential scholarships as a result of the stewardship of some of our donors.
 These scholarships are available throughout the year, but applications are reviewed during the Summer semesters.
-If you are/will be residing at the Center, please complete a scholarship application for the Scholarship Committee to consider you for this scholarship.
+As a resident, you will be informed when these applications open up.
+Contact the CVC staff for any questions about scholarship opportunities.